RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ### [**lr-fba COMPATIBILITY LIST**](https://docs.google.com/spreadsheets/d/1rWO7Lm0bTGNpak6J-CPzde0GNIDP0NHDoQdJ6iWosfA/edit?usp=sharing)  feel free to contribute to the list.

-Place your lr-fba ROMS in
+Place your lr-fba ROMs in
 ```shell
 /home/pi/RetroPie/roms/fba
 ```
-you can also place your roms in
+you can also place your ROMs in

 ```shell
 /home/pi/RetroPie/roms/neogeo